Sign up now and enjoy an additional 15% cashback. Limited time only.

 Not good.
 Installed the eSIM and everything looked as though it should work.
 Settings were correct!
 But although I had full network coverage according to my phone nothing would load and i wasn’t connected to the internet!?
 And the GoMoWorld app kept telling me that I hadn’t downloaded the eSIM?
 I tried all the troubleshooting and nothing worked!

-There are more than 100 travel eSIM providers and more than 4,000 prepaid data plans available for New Zealand.
-The extensive range makes it easy for travelers to find an eSIM that matches their needs.
+More than 100 travel eSIM providers and over 4 200 prepaid data plans are available for use in New Zealand.
+With such a wide variety of options, travelers can easily find an eSIM that fits their needs.

 In New Zealand, three primary Mobile Network Operators (MNOs) provide extensive coverage and services: